 - Cover the latrine between use with plywood, or another material.

-How do I convert a flush toilet or make an emergency toilet from a pail?
+How to convert a flush toilet or make an emergency toilet from a pail

 - Line the inside of a toilet bowl, 5 gallon pail, or another appropriately sized waste container with two heavy-duty plastic garbage bags.